Fadavvi/veraz/README.md

 ---------

-You can you Veraz to find files in a website -e [doc,pdf,php,...] or to find folders use random string to find or use a file with path/file names.
+You can use Veraz to find files in a website -e [doc,pdf,php,...] or to find folders use random string to find or use a file with path/file names.
-You can add cookie and user-agent to request and use delay to WAF protected sites.
+You can add cookie and user-agent to request and use delay for WAF protected sites.

 Usage: veraz -u http://xyz.abc/ <options>

 Options:

 -o , --out <file add>                           Save results in provided location.(optional)

 -f , --file <file add>                          Format of file for searching.(optinal)